Infinite dimensional sequential compactness: Sequential compactness based on barriers: Barriers and fronts

 \section{Barriers and fronts}

-We introduce the concepts of barriers and fronts on $[\omega]^{<\omega}$, which will be the main tool to extend the theory of $n$-sequentially compact spaces to countable ordinals.
-This section is mainly based on \cite{Todorcevicramseymethods} and \cite{todorcevicramseyspaces}, although some results are new or adapted to be applied in our future results.
-For $\cF\subseteq[\omega]^{<\omega}$ and $M\in[\omega]^\omega$ let
+We now introduce the basic concepts of barriers and fronts on $[\omega]^{<\omega}$.
+This section is mainly based on \cite{Todorcevicramseymethods} and \cite{todorcevicramseyspaces}, although some results are new or adapted and will be applied in subsequent sections where we will extend the theory of $n$-sequentially compact spaces by defining the notion of barrier sequential compactness and ultimately $\alpha$-sequential compactness for all $\alpha<\omega_1$.